Major projects in the laboratory include:

 In collaboration with Dr. Karin Sorenmo, Director of the Penn Vet Shelter Canine Mammary Tumor Program, and Dr. Ellen Pure, Chair of the Department of Biomedical Sciences at the School of Veterinary Medicine and an internationally-recognized expert in the field of the tumor microenvironment, our ongoing studies aim to:

 - Identify stromal signatures that predict recurrence/clinical outcomes in dogs and cats with mammary gland tumors to avoid over-treatment of low-risk patients as well as under-treatment of those that require early, aggressive intervention

 - Determine mechanisms driving formation of a tumor permissive stroma

 - Develop safer, more effective therapies for patients with mammary tumors

 Although our initial studies have focused on canine mammary tumors, we have also begun applying our findings to cancers in cats as well.
-As spontaneously occurring canine and feline mammary carcinomas share many similarities with human breast cancer, our findings may have direct application to human breast cancer research, thus helping both dogs and women with breast cancer.
+As spontaneously occurring canine and feline mammary carcinomas share many similarities with human breast cancer, our findings may have direct application to human breast cancer research, thus helping both dogs, cats, and women with breast cancer.